danielbutts/web-sockets-curriculum/noGenerator.md

 # Set Up
-These instructions go through how to set up your sockets either using an express generator or not using the express generator!
+These instructions go through how to set up your sockets when not using the express generator!

 ### Not using the Express Generator
 In the command line: